-(1) See "Byline Bancorp, Inc. Director Compensation Program" below for a description of Mr. Herencia's Compensation arrangements in his role as Chairman of the Board.
-Mr. Cabrera received \$15,000 for his service as Chair of the Byline Bank's Executive Credit Committee and \$5,000 for his service as a member of the Audit Committee; Ms. Herseth received \$2,917 for her service as a member of the Byline Bank's Executive Credit Committee as a member of the Audit Committee for a portion of the year; Mr. Kistner received \$10,000 for his service as Chair of the Audit Committee; Mr. Del Valle Perochena received \$5,000 for his service as Chair of the Compensation Committee; Mr. Rull received \$5,000 for his service as a member of the Audit Committee and \$2,083 for his service as Chair of the Risk Committee (for a portion of the year); Mr. Ruiz Sacristan received \$5,000 for his service as a member of the Byline Bank's Executive Credit Committee and \$2,083 for his service as Chair of the Byline Bank's Executive Credit Committee and \$5,000 for his service as Chair of the Byline Bank's Executive Credit Committee and \$5,000 for his service as Chair of the Byline Bank's Executive Credit Committee and \$5,000 for his service as Chair of the Byline Bank's Executive Credit Committee and \$5,000 for his service as Chair of the Byline Bank's Executive Credit Committee and \$5,000 for his service as Chair of the Byline Bank's Executive Credit Committee and \$5,000 for his service as Chair of the Byline Bank's Executive Credit Committee and \$5,000 for his service as Chair of the Byline Bank's Executive Credit Committee and \$5,000 for his service as Chair of the Byline Bank's Executive Credit Committee and \$5,000 for his service as Chair of the Byline Bank's Executive Credit Committee and \$5,000 for his service as Chair of the Byline Bank's Executive Credit Committee and \$5,000 for his service as Chair of the Byline Bank's Executive Credit Committee and \$5,000 for his service as Chair of the Byline Bank's Executive Credit Committee and \$
+- (1) See "Byline Bancorp, Inc. Director Compensation Program" below for a description of Mr. Herencia's Compensation arrangements in his role during 2020 as Chairman of the Board.
+Mr. Cabrera received \$15,000 for his service as Chair of Byline Bank's Executive Credit Committee and \$5,000 for his service as a member of the Audit Committee; Ms. Herseth received \$5,000 for her service as a member of Byline Bank's Executive Credit Committee; Mr. Kistner received \$10,000 for his service as Chair of the Audit Committee; Mr. Del Valle Perochena received \$5,000 for his service as Chair of the Compensation Committee and \$3,750 for his service as Chair of the Governance and Nominating Committee (for a portion of the year); Mr. Rull received \$5,000 for his service as a member of the Audit Committee; Mr. Kent received \$1,250 for his service as a member of the Executive Credit Committee. - (2) Reflects payments made by the Bank for health, dental and vision insurance premiums and amounts paid for cell phone expenses for Mr. Herencia. - (3) Jaime Ruiz Sacristán served as a Director until April 12, 2020, Mr. Ruiz Sacristan received \$1,667 for his service as Chair of the Governance and Nominating Committee and \$1,666 for his service as member of Byline Bank's Executive Credit - (4) See "Retirement of Robert R. Yohanan from Byline's and Byline Bank's Board of Directors".